Career

 News Bulletin

-News Bulletin May 2023 Blood pressure may improve with less salt and more potassium in Diet
+News Bulletin, Blood pressure may improve with less salt and more potassium in Diet

 Growing evidence shows cutting back on salt consumption reduces blood pressure and, in turn, the risk of stroke and heart disease.